unik-name/help-unikname/docs/3-unikname-connect/integration-technology/wordpress/README.md

 <hbox>_See [How to get and setup the trust certificate for your website?](./howto-get-unikname-trust-certificate-organization)_</hbox>
 :heavy_check_mark: During the sign-up process you've received your Business Account ID and your API secret key.

-:book: We assume you're familiar with the Back-Office of your Wordpress Website.
+:book: We assume you're familiar with the administration of your WordPress website.
 :::

 ## Step 1.
 Install the WordPress plugin